Proverbs 20:17

 Deceptive gain may taste sweet at first, but it ends in painful ruin.

-17 Fraudulent food is sweet to a man, but afterwards his mouth is filled with gravel.
+17 Food gained by fraud is sweet to a man, but later his mouth is full of gravel.

 Deceptive gain may taste sweet at first, but it ends in painful ruin.